cakephp/docs/en/development/routing.rst

 .. php:staticmethod:: url($url = null, $full = false)

-Generating URLs or Reverse routing is a feature in CakePHP that is used to allow you to easily change your URL structure without having to modify all your code.
+Generating URLs or Reverse routing is a feature in CakePHP that is used to allow you to change your URL structure without having to modify all your code.
 By using :term:`routing arrays <routing array>` to define your URLs, you can later configure routes and the generated URLs will automatically update.